MAPS Frequently Asked Questions

 Q. Does a practitioner that administers controlled substances need to report to MAPS?

-A. No. When a practitioner administers a prescription drug, the full dose of the prescription drug is administered in the practitioner's office; no doses of the prescription drug leave the practitioner's office with the patient.
+A. No. When a practitioner administers a prescription drug, meaning the full dose of the prescription drug is administered in the practitioner's office and the patient does not leave the practitioner's office with the drug, the practitioner is not required to report this to MAPS.

 Q. If a practitioner dispenses controlled substances and does not have online computer capabilities, how does the practitioner report dispensed controlled substances to MAPS?